 Awareness is the first step.
 Followed by communication.
 We have already discussed the risks, bad sexual health possesses.
 If your sexual and reproductive health is not cared for, it can cause a lot of harm to your body.

-Understanding consent, advantages of contraceptives, risks of sexually transmitted infections can help you improve the sexual aspect of your life.
+Understanding consent, the advantages of contraceptives, and the risks of sexually transmitted infections can help you improve the sexual aspect of your life.

 6. Sexual Abuse

 Forceful and non-censual intercourse or touching are involved in sexual abuse.
 Sexual assault includes rape and forceful coercion.
 It is a punishable criminal act.
 Simply put, it is any kind of sexual activity that you did not agree to.

 Sexual violence or abuse can happen to anyone, male or female, child or adult.
 It can happen anywhere, home or school, bar or restaurant.
 Sexual abuse is capable of harming a person's mental, emotional, physical, and sexual health.
 Sexual harassment includes forceful exposure to pornography, inappropriate touching, flashing of sexual organs, and more.